 If you’re writing a cold email, personalization is the key.

 How to find out if your opening line worked 👀

 The first email is simply the beginning of

 Third time’s the charm: check in again if you don’t receive a reply

-For example, Mailbutler offers this feature for its Gmail extension (also available as an Apple Mail plugin), which notifies you when it’s time to check in and follow up if you didn’t receive a reply.
+For example, Mailbutler offers this feature for its Gmail extension (also available as an Apple Mail plugin and Outlook add-in), which notifies you when it’s time to check in and follow up if you didn’t receive a reply.

 The beginning of your email is a make or break.
 Understanding the psychology behind some of the common tactics will help you come up with unique ideas next time you’re thinking of how to start an email.